convox/praxis/GETTING_STARTED.md

 This guide will walk you through installing the Praxis CLI, the Rack deployment platform, and deploying an application.

-## Setting up your development environment
+## Setting up your development platform

 ### Install the CLI